yannbellot/free-framer-components/README.md

 Figleaf is a package fo two compoenents, allows the designer to create graphic elements and textures close to those found in nature without coding :

+* Circle and Rectangle components allow you to create partially determined shapes using random variables.

 * Distortion component allows a Perlin noise type deformation to be applied to a graphic object.

 * Pattern component allows the generation of textures using different Perlin noise functions.
 It also allows the creation of colours and gradients whose characteristics (hue, saturation, luminosity, alpha) are partially defined using random variables.